-1 (h) Any proceeding upon a claim shall will not be conducted according to technical rules relating 2 to evidence, procedure, and witnesses.
-Any relevant evidence shall-must be admitted if it is the 3 sort of evidence on which responsible persons are accustomed to rely on-in the conduct of 4 serious affairs, regardless of the existence of any common law or statutory rule which that 5 mayight make improper the admission of such evidence over objection in court proceedings.
-The 6 claimant shall have has the duty to supply relevant evidence to support the claim.
-7 (i) The Board shall-must determine the order and manner of payment and pay those claims it 8 deems meritorious, Ubut unless the Board directs otherwise, no claim should will be approved 9 during the pendency of a pending disciplinary proceeding involving the same act or conduct as 10 alleged in the claim; specifically, nNo determination and/or hearing shall will take place until 11 such time that all disciplinary proceedings have, in fact, been completed are complete.
-12 (j) The Board must advise B both the claimant and the lawyer shall be advised of the status of the 13 Board's consideration of the claim and after having received the recommendation of the 14 Committee, must also shall be informed of the final determination.
-15 (k) The claimant may request reconsideration within 30 days of the denial or determination of 16 the amount of the claim.
+(h) Any proceeding upon a claim shall will not be conducted according to technical rules relating to evidence, procedure, and witnesses.
+Any relevant evidence shall must be admitted if it is the sort of evidence on which responsible persons are accustomed to rely on in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which that mayight make improper the admission of such evidence over objection in court proceedings.
+The claimant shall have has the duty to supply relevant evidence to support the claim.

+(i) The Board shall must determine the order and manner of payment and pay those claims it deems meritorious.
+Ubut unless the Board directs otherwise, no claim should will be approved deems meritorious.
+Ubut unless the Board directs otherwise, no claim should will be approved during the pendency of an pending disciplinary proceeding involving the same act or conduct as alleged in the claim; specifically, nNo determination and/or hearing shall-will take place until such time that all disciplinary proceedings have, in fact, been completed are complete.

+(j) The Board must advise Bboth the claimant and the lawyer shall be advised of the status of the Board's consideration of the claim and after having received the recommendation of the Committee, must also shall be informed of the final determination.

+(k) The claimant may request reconsideration within 30 days of the denial or determination of the amount of the claim.

-Chapter 15.
-Rules Governing Licensed Paralegal Practitioners Article 4.
-Mandatory Continuing Licensed Paralegal Practitioner Education Rule 15-402.
-Definitions.
-As used in this article: (a) Reserved; (b) "Accredited CLE" means a CLE course that has been approved the Board in accordance with Rule $15-410-\frac{1}{2}$ ļ (c) "Active status" or "active status "licensed paralegal practitioner" means a licensed paralegal practitioner who has elected to be on active status as defined under the Bar's rules, regulations, and policies; (d) Reserved; (e)(1) "Approved law school" means an ABA approved law school as defined under Rule 14-701; (e)(2) "Approved paralegal education program" means a program offered by an accredited school as that term is defined in Rule 15-701; (f) " Bar " means the Utah State Bar; (g) Reserved; (h) " Board " means the Utah State Board of Mandatory Continuing Legal Education as set forth in Rule 14-403; (i) "Board of Bar Commissioners" means the governing board of the Bar; (j) " Certificate of Compliance " means a written report evidencing a licensed paralegal practitioner's completion of accredited CLE as required and defined under Rule 15-414; (k) "CLE" means continuing legal education; (k)(1) "Live CLE" means a CLE program presented in a classroom setting where the licensed paralegal practitioner is in the same room as the presenter;
+- 1 Chapter 15.
+Rules Governing Licensed Paralegal Practitioners - 2 Article 4.
+Mandatory Continuing Licensed Paralegal Practitioner Education - 3 Rule 15-402.
+Definitions. - 4 As used in this article: - 5 (a) Reserved; - 6 (b) "Accredited CLE" means a CLE course that has been approved the Board in accordance - 7 with Rule 15-410-; - 8 (c) "Active status" or "active status "licensed paralegal practitioner" means a licensed - 9 paralegal practitioner who has elected to be on active status as defined under the Bar's rules, - 10 regulations, and policies; - 11 (d) Reserved; - 12 (e)(1) "Approved law school" means an ABA approved law school as defined under Rule 14- - 13 701; - 14 (e)(2) "Approved paralegal education program" means a program offered by an accredited - school as that term is defined in Rule 15-701; - 16 (f) "Bar" means the Utah State Bar; - 17 (g) Reserved; - 18 (h) "Board" means the Utah State Board of Mandatory Continuing Legal Education as set forth - in Rule 14-403; - 20 (i) "Board of Bar Commissioners" means the governing board of the Bar; - 21 (j) "Certificate of Compliance" means a written report evidencing a licensed paralegal - 22 practitioner's completion of accredited CLE as required and defined under Rule 15-414; - 23 (k) "CLE" means continuing legal education; - 24 (k)(1) "Live CLE" means a CLE program presented in a classroom setting where - 25 the licensed paralegal practitioner is in the same room as the presenter;